noncent/instagram-data-scraper/README.md

 ---

 ###  :pencil2: Development Notes:
-- Instagram Super Scraper can fetch #hashtag likes, views, top posts (10), comments, keywords count.
+- Instagram Data Scraper can fetch #hashtag likes, views, top posts (10), comments, keywords count.
 - You can set N Depth Level Search by editing JavaScript code, currently it's 4 levels see. 'this.maxRequestNo = 4;' in core.js file.
 The depth control currently set for only keyword Search, Account Search is still open without any limit, but in future, you may see Depth Controller for Account Search too.
 - You may have Depth Search Controller in a future release.
 - Instagram Scraper doesn't follow any Standard API Rules (Because it's POC/Demo purpose only).
 If you thinking to make this as Commercial the Have OWN INSTAGRAM VALID API ACCESS, MODIFY THE REQUEST PART & ENJOY!